 There were the South Korean guards to study, at least, and they are captivating.
 Like the Queen’s Guard, they are absolutely still.
 They hold “taekwondo power stances”: legs apart, hands clenched into fists held away from their waists, as if pushing invisible wheelbarrows.
 They wear wraparound sunglasses, completing the resemblance to the T-1000, and are uniformly handsome.
 They are certainly more impressive than their North Korean equivalents, who are smaller and seem to wear uniforms several sizes too big, like Charlie Chaplin.

 My Korean friend told me he knew a guy chosen for the JSA gig.
 Unfortunately, the taekwondo power stance had given him nerve damage that necessitated leg surgery.
 Perhaps the North was simply playing a waiting game.

 Before we filed into the middle Monopoly house, Private Richards had us line up in rows as if posing for a school photo.
-It occurred to me that the North Koreans surely were photographing us, and that I had just been added to their collection.
+It occurred to me that I had probably just entered the North Korean photo collection.
 I wished I had worn trousers after all.

 These armies had built symmetrical bases directly opposite each other, like a Team Fortress level.
 What could a photo one of us dumb tourists took of the inside of the shared hut possibly reveal?
 And if it were such a security risk, why were tourists allowed to visit in the first place?

-“That’s a good question,” said Private Richards.
-“I guess it’s just always been allowed.”
+“I guess it’s just always been allowed,” said Private Richards.